badger-cash/bux-payment-gateway-for-woocommerce/readme.txt

 == Description ==

-This plugin implements a payment gateway for WooCommerce to let buyers pay with pay with BUX tokens on eCash, via PayPal or Credit Card.
+This plugin implements a payment gateway for WooCommerce to let buyers pay with BUX tokens on eCash, via PayPal or Credit Card.

 == Installation ==